 Sunday Snippet: The Power of Seven

 Well, we are back from our end of the season hiatus.
-Thank you for giving us some time to relax, recuperate and regenerate after an exciting and wonderful summer at WeHaKee Camp for Girls!
-We thought we would start by examining what our children and youth really need for a good & successful life and how WeHaKee is the perfect place to meet those needs!
+Thank you for giving us some time to relax, recuperate, and regenerate after an exciting and wonderful summer at WeHaKee Camp for Girls!
+We thought we would start by examining what our children and youth really need for a good & successful life and how WeHaKee is the perfect place to meet those needs – the power of seven!

 - New Relationships – Camp provides endless opportunities to build new relationships with peers and trusted adults (beyond their parents).
-WeHaKee is highly intentional in role modelling strong, positive relationships as well as providing many opportunities for campers to practice & hone their relationship building skills
+WeHaKee is highly intentional in role modeling strong, positive relationships as well as providing many opportunities for campers to practice & hone their relationship-building skills

 - A Powerful Identity – This helps to build self-confidence even when one is not the best or most skilled in a particular area.
-WeHaKee creates a supportive and nurturing environment for children and youth to examine, explore and experiement with their identity in healthy ways to help each camper discover and feel good about who they really are.
+WeHaKee creates a supportive and nurturing environment for children and youth to examine, explore, and experiment with their identity in healthy ways to help each camper discover and feel good about who they really are.

 - Feeling In Control of Their Lives – Camps help children sense this consistently as they independently navigate the camp community.
 At WeHaKee we embrace providing each camper with opportunities to experience meaningful involvement, to feel they have a say in what is happening.

 - Being Treated Fairly – Each child comes to camp free of the identity thrust upon them in school, which allows them to be free of the restraints of this ‘baggage’.
 WeHaKee works diligently to create an inclusive environment that allows each child to feel comfortable trying new things without judgment or ridicule and to emerge from this with a sense of feeling valued and appreciated.